Samar1909/Heimdall/README.md

-# 🛡️ Heimdall: Real-Time Fraud Engine
+# 🛡️ Heimdall: Real-Time Fraud Engineering Pipeline

 **Heimdall** is an ultra-low latency, high-throughput machine learning pipeline designed to detect fraudulent financial transactions in real-time.

-Built for enterprise-scale performance, Heimdall bridges the gap between complex data science and robust backend engineering.
-It utilizes an in-memory **Redis Feature Store** to reconstruct user histories instantly and integrates **Explainable AI (XAI)** to provide mathematical transparency for every blocked transaction, ensuring compliance with financial regulations.
+Unlike standard ML deployments that expect clients to provide fully pre-processed, anonymized data, Heimdall acts as a true **real-time feature engine**.
+It receives minimal transactional data (user, merchant, amount, time), instantly reconstructs behavioral history using a Redis Feature Store, computes complex geographical and temporal metrics on the fly, and evaluates the complete feature vector against an imbalance-optimized XGBoost model.

 ---

 ## ✨ Key Features

-- ⚡ **Sub-15ms Inference Engine:** Model artifacts are loaded directly into RAM at server startup via FastAPI, bypassing disk I/O bottlenecks to achieve blazing-fast prediction times.
+- ⚙️ **Real-Time Feature Engineering:** Computes complex metrics (e.g., Haversine distances between user and merchant, time-based aggregations, spend ratios) in-memory during the request lifecycle.
+This ensures the ML model has rich, interpretable data without burdening the client payment gateway.

+- 💾 **Dual-Database Architecture:**
+  - **MySQL (The Ledger):** A durable, relational source of truth managed via SQLAlchemy ORM, storing raw users, merchants, and transactions logs.
+  - **Redis (Feature Store):** Maintains rolling, aggregated user and merchant state (e.g., historical transaction counts, average spend amounts) for sub-millisecond retrieval.

+- ⚡ **Asynchronous State Updates:** Utilizes background tasks to update Redis aggregates and write raw transaction logs to the MySQL ledger *after* the client receives the prediction, guaranteeing strict sub-20ms response times.

 - 🧠 **Explainable AI (XAI) with SHAP:** "Black-box" predictions are unboxed in real-time.
-For every transaction, a globally initialized SHAP `TreeExplainer` extracts the top 3 risk factors (log-odds feature contributions) that triggered the fraud alert.
+A globally initialized SHAP `TreeExplainer` extracts the top risk factors that triggered a fraud alert, ensuring compliance with financial transparency regulations.

-- 💾 **Redis Feature Store:** Simulates a production environment where payment gateways only send minimal data (`Card_ID`, `Amount`).
-Heimdall instantly queries a Redis cache to append historical rolling features (V1–V28) before passing the vector to the ML model.
-- ⚖️ **Imbalance-Optimized XGBoost:** Trained on highly skewed financial datasets (99.9% legitimate traffic).
+- ⚖️ **Imbalance-Optimized XGBoost:** Trained on highly skewed financial datasets.
 The model abandons raw accuracy in favor of optimizing the Area Under the Precision-Recall Curve (AUCPR) using calculated positive scaling weights.
-- 🐳 **Production-Ready & Stress-Tested:** Fully containerized using Docker and stress-tested using Locust to handle high-concurrency traffic spikes without latency degradation.

 ---

 ## 🏗️ Architecture Flow

-1. **Incoming Request:** Payment terminal sends `{card_id, amount}` to Heimdall API.
+1. **Incoming Request:** The payment gateway sends a minimal payload to the API: `{ "user_id": "usr_123", "merchant_id": "mer_89", "amt": 55.00, "unix_time": 1690000000 }`.
-2. **State Retrieval:** FastAPI queries Redis to fetch the historical profile (V1–V28) for the specific `card_id`.
+2. **State Retrieval:** FastAPI queries Redis to fetch the historical profile and aggregated stats for both the User and the Merchant.
-3. **Feature Engineering:** The historical data and current amount are merged into a complete 30-feature vector.
+3. **Dynamic Computation:** The backend dynamically calculates missing features:
+   - Time derivatives (hour, day of week, month).
+   - Haversine geographic distance between user and merchant coordinates.
+   - Behavioral ratios (e.g., `amt / card_avg_amt_prior`).
+   - One-hot encoding for merchant categories.
-4. **ML Inference:** The XGBoost model processes the vector and outputs a fraud probability (0.0 to 1.0).
+4. **ML Inference:** The assembled multi-feature vector is passed to the XGBoost model to calculate the fraud probability.
-5. **XAI Extraction:** If the transaction exceeds risk thresholds, SHAP calculates exactly which features skewed the score.
+5. **XAI Extraction:** If flagged, SHAP calculates exactly which interpretable features (e.g., `distance_km`, `amt_to_avg_ratio`) skewed the score.
-6. **Response:** API immediately returns the decision (`APPROVED`, `FLAGGED_FOR_REVIEW`, or `BLOCKED`) alongside the SHAP explanations.
+6. **Async Ledger Update:** The API returns the decision immediately.
+In the background, SQLAlchemy writes the transaction to the MySQL database, and Redis increments the rolling user/merchant statistics.

 ---